vipul2802/o365hq.com/content/blog/SharePoint Sites and Portals.md

 ### Create organization news

-Office 365 allows access to many different sites, Teams, hubs, communications, and news sources, and enables creating and publishing items right from a company news site.
+Microsoft 365 allows access to many different sites, Teams, hubs, communications, and news sources, and enables creating and publishing items right from a company news site.
 When building a News article and sending an email message to the team, you can include images in the banner and